Archive page for historical reference only. This page is no longer being actively updated

-Goodby Silverstein & Partners has basked for some years in the general adulation of its peers.
-Arguably no other US agency has been so consistently admired for so many years, but the partners themselves are determined to keep their shop small and laid-back.
+Goodby Silverstein & Partners has basked for more than 37 years in the general adulation of its peers.
+Arguably no other US agency has been so consistently admired for so long, but the partners themselves are determined to keep their shop small and laid-back.
 As a result, unlike equally admired agencies such as Wieden & Kennedy, for example, Goodby Silverstein has resisted the temptation to expand its footprint with offices in other countries or even much beyond its home city of San Francisco.
 In a rare exception, a small outpost was recently re-established in New York.
 (An earlier incarnation was open from 2012 until 2015).
-Luckily, parent group Omnicom agrees with this strategy, and this creatively led agency retains standalone status within the marketing giant's portfolio, allowed very much to go its own way, producing ads under a guiding philosophy which it describes as "art serving capitalism".
+Luckily, parent group Omnicom agrees with Goodby's strategy, and this creatively led agency retains standalone status within the marketing giant's portfolio, allowed very much to go its own way, producing ads under a guiding philosophy which it describes as "art serving capitalism".
 Jeff Goodby and Rich Silverstein founded the business in 1983, originally as Goodby, Berlin & Silverstein.
-Third partner Andy Berlin departed in 1992, the same year Omnicom acquired the business in 1992, but the founders remain co-chairmen, still closely involved with day-to-day business.
+Third partner Andy Berlin departed in 1992, the same year Omnicom acquired the business.
+The two co-founders remain co-chairmen, still closely involved with day-to-day business.
 Margaret Johnson is the agency's long-serving chief creative officer (and was named AdAge executive of the year in 2018); Derek Robson is president.
-AdAge estimated revenues of $116m in 2017.
+AdAge estimated revenues of $143m in 2019.

 Which clients does Goodby Silverstein handle?
 Find out more from the Adbrands Account Assignments database